RobertoCastelli/diary/src/posts/001/001-post.md

 ---
-title: "Diary of an impostor"
+title: "001 - Diary of an impostor"
 data: 05 August, 2019
 intro: '"Impostor syndrome is a psychological pattern in which an individual doubts their accomplishments despite external evidence of their competence"'
 tags: